vmware-archive/bosh_lastpass_plugin/README.md

 3. Commit your changes (`git commit -am 'Add some feature'`)
 4. Push to the branch (`git push origin my-new-feature`)
 5. Create new Pull Request

+## What is BOSH?
+BOSH orchestrates initial deployments and ongoing updates that are: predictable, repeatable, reliable, self-healing, infrastructure-agnostic.
+You can take a look on [BOSH project on GitHub](https://github.com/cloudfoundry/bosh) and read more details in [docs](http://docs.cloudfoundry.org/bosh/).

 ## Notes